influxdata/community-templates/apache_postgresql/README.md

 ## Setup Instructions

+General instructions on using InfluxDB Templates can be found in the [use a template](../docs/use_a_template.md) document.

 ### Apache

 In order to collect information from your Apache server, you will need to add the `mod_status` module for your site by adding the following section to your site configuration: